filiphanes/websocket-overlays/README.md

     pip3 install websockets
     python3 server.py 127.0.0.1 8089

+NodeJS is needed.
+You can download it from https://nodejs.org/en/

+    npm install ws
+    node server.js 127.0.0.1 8089

 # Setup in playout software
 Setting you might need to change is websocket URI in `overlay.html` and `controller.html` in `overlays/your-overlay/` directory.
 Set it to the same IP address and port as your server is running on.